ceford/j4xdemos-com-jdocmanual-v1/README.md

 # JDOC Manual

-This component can display up to three different manuals located on Mediawiki servers provided an index document has been created for each.
+This component can display pages from a Mediawiki server with the aid of an index document.
 For example, you may wish to switch from Joomla 4 documents to Joomla 3 documents and to see documents for a custom component delivered by a custom Mediawiki server.
-The sources are set up in the component Options.
-The default installation has indexes for Joomla 4, Joomla 4 Help Screens, and Joomla 3.
+The sources and languages to use are stored in component database tables.
+The default installation has indexes for Joomla 4 and Joomla 4 Help Screens.
 The indexes need to be updated regularly.

+New in version 0.5: a Site page.
+Please uninstall any previous version before installing this new version.

 After installation you first need to fetch the index document by selecting the <strong>Fetch Index</strong> button